-Paper petitions must be filed with the Tax Court in Washington, D.C.
+The petition must be filed with the Tax Court in Washington, D.C.
 You may hand deliver it to the Tax Court between 8 a.m. and 4:30 p.m.
 (Eastern time), or mail it to:

 United States Tax Court 400 Second Street, N.W.
 Washington, D.C.
+20217

-20217-0002 like any necessary forms and documents sent to you.
+If you are unable to use the form from this Web site, write a letter to the Tax Court stating that you want to file a petition and that you would like any necessary forms and documents sent to you.
 The letter should include the amount in dispute, your name, your address, your telephone number, the year(s) at issue in your case, and a list of the errors you believe the IRS made.

 Include a copy of the IRS notice (see privacy discussion below) that you wish to dispute and follow the mailing procedures described above.